 The Move button enables you to move this Collection to another Collection in your library.
 You can also drag/drop Collections around in the left-hand pane to re-organize.

-The orange Trash can is to delete the Collection.
-You can also drag/drop a Collection from the center or left pane into the "Deleted Files" area to delete it.
+The Trash can is to delete the Collection.
+You can also drag/drop a Collection from the center or left pane into the "Trash" area to delete it.
 You will always be warned about what you are deleting before you delete it.

 When you select a Gallery in the left hand pane...